Gluten Free Vanilla Cake

 They’re beautiful!!
 It’s like you can see that warm, delicious flavor swirled throughout the cake.

 I also think that the vanilla bean paste adds a stronger, better flavor than vanilla extract.
 If you haven’t tried it before, I highly recommend giving it a try.
-It’s not too expensive, and it really elevates the flavor of this cake!

 If you don’t want to buy another ingredient or you prefer using vanilla extract, that’s ok too!
 Just be sure to use real vanilla extract.
 Imitation vanilla just doesn’t do it for me flavor-wise.

-Tips for Making The Best Gluten Free Vanilla Cake:
+Tips for Making the Best Gluten Free Vanilla Cake

-- Don’t be afraid to overmix your batter!
+- Don’t be afraid to over-mix your batter!
 Vigorously whisk your batter for a few minutes once it’s made, to help give it structure

 - Let your batter sit for about 30 minutes before baking to help the gluten free flour absorb more moisture from the batter

-- Properly measure your gluten free flour (spoon into the cup measure then level) or use a kitchen scale to measure your dry ingredients
+- Properly measure your gluten free flour (spoon into the cup measure, then level) or use a kitchen scale to measure your dry ingredients

 - Ingredients at room temp mix together better, so be sure you set out any cold ingredients ahead of time.